Kellie Pickler: 21 Facts About The American Idol Contestant Turned Country Star

 Up until her husband's death, Kellie Pickler had been happily married since 2011.
 Throughout the course of their marriage, they remained perfectly content on their own, and didn't feel any sort of rush to have kids.

 In 2014, Pickler explained in an interview with ABC News that she and her husband enjoyed just being together without adding kids into the mix.
-She joked that having a band is "kind of like having kids."
-Pickler added, "I feel like we are newlyweds, we have so much to do and enjoy just the two of us."
+What's more, her life on the road kept her plenty busy.
+"I have a band, so that's kind of like having kids," she quipped to the outlet.
+"I feel like we are newlyweds, we have so much to do and enjoy just the two of us."

 Even years later, things didn't change too much.
-While Pickler moved on from "parenting" her band to becoming a pet parent — telling Us Weekly in 2019 that the couple were proud "dog parents" of their "two little small puppies" — she said that at the time, she and her husband still weren't thinking about having kids in the near future.
+While Pickler moved on from "parenting" her band to becoming a pet parent.
+As she told Us Weekly in 2019, the couple was proudly raising their new puppies.
+"We're dog parents for now," she said.
+At the time, she and her husband still weren't thinking about having kids in the near future.

 Kellie Pickler has a bit of a potty mouth